 At first the plan worked well: Charma’s irresistible power over men quickly ensnared the male Legionnaires, and though the female Legionnaires tried to assault her, the enthralled Legionnaire men would zealously subdue them in order to protect Charma, and Grimbor would then bind the women in his inescapable devices.
 Just when the Legion was on the verge of defeat, the Legionnaire Shrinking Violet used her shrinking power to elude detection and incapacitated Charma with a sneak attack.
 This nullified Charma’s hold over the male Legionnaires, who then defeated Grimbor.

 Charma was taken into custody and sent to an all-female prison, the authorities failing to realize just how dangerous an environment that would be for her.
 There she was reportedly beaten to death by her fellow inmates, a victim of her own mutant power once again.
 Grimbor blamed the Legion for her death and escaped prison in order to seek revenge.

 Powers & Abilities

-Charma's mutant physiology constantly emits a powerful unconscious hypnotic effect on all beings in her vicinity.
-This causes males to unconditionally love and obey her, and they will strive to protect her from any harm.
-It affects females in the completely opposite way, causing them to irrationally hate Charma and want to do her harm.
-Charma's power seems to affect males and females of any sentient race or species.
-She apparently must be seen or heard in order for her hypnotic power to take effect, but it does so almost instantaneously.
+New Earth: Charma's mutant physiology constantly emitted a powerful unconscious hypnotic effect on all beings in her vicinity.
+This caused males to unconditionally love and obey her, and they would strive to protect her from any harm, even to the point of violently attacking their own loved ones if Charma indicated they were a threat to her.
+But her power affected females in the completely opposite way, causing them to irrationally hate Charma and want to do her harm.
+Charma's power seemed to affect males and females of any sentient race or species.
+She apparently had to be seen or heard in order for her hypnotic power to take effect, but it did so almost instantaneously.